apereo/cas/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 ## Grant types

-Four grant types are supported: they allow you to get an access token representing the current user and OAuth client application.
+The following types are supported; they allow you to get an access token representing the current user and OAuth client application.
 With the access token, you'll be able to query the `/profile` endpoint and get the user profile.

 `/cas/oauth2.0/profile?access_token=ACCESS_TOKEN` returns the user profile.